publiccodenet/about/organization/roadmap.md

 * Provide codebase stewardship at scale
 * Grow our member base aggressively
-* Consolidate partner and affiliated organizations
+* Engage partner and affiliated organizations

 Members of the Foundation for Public Code:

 * Govern the organization
+* Actively participate in codebase stewardship and other activities of the organization
+* Support the long term sustainability and growth of the organization for the benefit of all members

-This phase is over when: when the mission is fulfilled
+This phase is over when: when the [mission](/mission.md) is fulfilled